 The combined program is a five-year program leading to a BA in Honors Business Administration (HBA) and an Honors Specialization in Nutrition and Dietetics (Bachelor of Science).
-In Years 1 and 2, students are registered in the Division of Food and Nutritional Sciences at Brescia University College (and the Faculty of Science) and follow the normal curriculum for the Honors Specialization in Nutrition and Dietetics module.
+In Years 1 and 2, students are registered in the School of Food and Nutritional Sciences at Brescia University College (and the Faculty of Science) and follow the normal curriculum for the Honors Specialization in Nutrition and Dietetics module.
 In Year 3, students are registered in the HBA program.
 Students are registered in the combined program in Years 4 and 5.
 Admission requirements for the combined program are outlined below.

 To be eligible for consideration for admission to the combined program, in the first two years, students must complete a minimum of 10.0 courses including Business Administration 2257.
-In Year 1 they must complete the admission requirements as specified in the current Academic Calendar for entry into the Honors Specialization in Nutrition and Dietetics module offered by the Division of Food and Nutritional Sciences at Brescia University College (and the Faculty of Science).
+In Year 1 they must complete the admission requirements as specified in the current Academic Calendar for entry into the Honors Specialization in Nutrition and Dietetics module offered by the School of Food and Nutritional Sciences at Brescia University College (and the Faculty of Science).

 In Year 2 students must enroll in the Honors Specialization in Nutrition and Dietetics and satisfy the minimum progression requirements for the second year of that Honors Specialization.
 In the first two years, students must attain a minimum weighted average of 78%, a minimum mark of 70% in Business Administration 2257, and no mark less than 60%.
 They must also gain admission to the HBA program through the regular application process.
 In addition, students must normally attain a minimum weighted average of 78% in the first year of the HBA.